budleigh/DuckCards/README.md

 # Duck Tales

-  Implmementing a project management app by getting the fundamentals right
+  Implementing a project management app by getting the fundamentals right

 ## Team